Laura Mvula: 2016–2020: The Dreaming Room

+The evening followed the launch of the #SheWill campaign, which aims to break down the barriers that prevent millions of girls worldwide from attending school.

 The album was shortlisted for the 2016 Mercury Prize among others, and in May 2017, won the Ivor Novello award.
 Mvula was also nominated for four MOBO awards.
 In January 2017, the artist revealed that she had been dropped by Sony.
 She composed the music for the 2017 Royal Shakespeare Company production of Antony and Cleopatra, which opened at the Royal Shakespeare Theatre, Stratford-upon-Avon in March and later transferred to the Barbican Centre in November.
 In April, she presented a Woman's Hour documentary discussing anxiety.

 In April 2018, she performed "I Put a Spell on You" as part of BBC One's The Queen's Birthday Party from the Royal Albert Hall in London.
 The same year, Mvula and Buika were invited by Carlos Santana to collaborate on his band's album Africa Speaks.

 Mvula's "Sing to the Moon" was performed at the 2019 BBC Last Night of The Proms.
 In that year, she was awarded an Honorary Doctorate by her alma mater, Birmingham City University, for her services to music.